mdarora/BookStore_project/README.txt

 	-Now trying to add admin area
 0347
-	-Added Admin area and copied same view files as last Area, not showing errors , actually not showing anything
+	-Added Admin area and copied same view files as last Area, not showing errors , actually not showing anything 0349
+	-I doubt the last slide when it says delete controllers folder, but deleting it anyway because its clearly written their